|Principal criteria||Excellent (1)||Good (2)||Fair (3)||Poor (4)|

 Are the scientific results and conclusions presented in a clear, concise, and well-structured way (number and quality of figures/tables, appropriate use of English language)?

-Manuscripts submitted to SE at first undergo a rapid access review by the topical editor (initial manuscript evaluation), which is not meant to be a full scientific review.
-It is utilized to identify and sort out manuscripts with obvious major deficiencies in view of the above principal evaluation criteria.
+Manuscripts submitted to SE at first undergo a rapid access review by the topical editor (initial manuscript evaluation), which is not meant to be a full scientific review but to identify and sort out manuscripts with obvious major deficiencies in view of the above principal evaluation criteria.

 In the full review and interactive discussion, the referees and other interested members of the scientific community are asked to take into account all of the following aspects: